Datasciencekikuchi/SQL/README.md

-# Stefania Kikuchi's SQL Portfolio
 # SQL Portfolio – Data Analysis Projects

-This repository contains a collection of SQL-based data analysis projects demonstrating my approach to working with relational datasets, transactional data, and business-focused analysis.
+This repository contains a collection of SQL-based data analysis projects demonstrating my approach to working with relational and transactional datasets in business-focused contexts.

-The projects focus on writing clear, maintainable SQL to analyse customer behaviour, orders, and performance metrics, with an emphasis on data accuracy, logical structure, and real-world use cases.
+The projects emphasise writing clear, maintainable SQL to analyse customer behaviour, operational metrics, and structured datasets, with a focus on data accuracy, logical structure, and real-world use cases.

 ## Projects Included